 Spotting a spiral O-ring failure is quite obvious.
 When you look at the seal you will notice several cuts on the seal at a 45-degree, or spiral, pattern.

-To prevent spiral O-ring failure, you will most likely want to replace the damaged seal with one that have a harder profile.
+To prevent spiral O-ring failure, you will most likely want to replace the damaged seal with ones that have higher shore hardness.
 Alternatively, you may need a seal with a different profile, that is able to fit the surface better and withstand higher stress levels.

 Expert Tip: If spiral seal failure occurs, look at the surrounding materials to determine if an uneven surface finish has caused the damage.